SAEON/academic-kickstart/content/authors/alumni/_index.md

 ### BSc(Hons)

+**Harry Randell**, 2020, Stellenbosch University, supervised by Martina Treurnicht and Jasper Slingsby, looking at changes in the distribution and population demography of the Snow Protea, *Protea cryophila*.

 **Hannah Simon**, 2017, University of Cape Town, supervised by [Adam West](http://agwest.yolasite.com/) and Jasper Slingsby, looking at *Unpacking a pixel.
 The role of biodiversity in driving seasonal NDVI values in Fynbos*.

 **Eleanor Weideman**, 2017, University of Cape Town, supervised by [Bernard Coetzee](https://scholar.google.co.za/citations?user=sRFFlPAAAAAJ&hl=en), [Robert Thomson](http://www.biologicalsciences.uct.ac.za/bio/staff/academic/thomson) and Jasper Slingsby, for her dissertation *Land use and land cover change promotes local avian diversity at the expense of community heterogeneity*